regular-polygon/regular-polygon/README.md

 ### Hi there, my name is Wenhao 👋
-I'm a computer science student who is interested in data analytics and software development.
 Welcome to my GitHub profile.
+I'm interested in data analytics and software development.
-In addition to my knowledge of computer science, I have professional experience in e-commerce and supply chain management, and I was formally educated in economics and statistics via my first undergraduate degree.
+In addition to my computer science degree, I have professional experience in e-commerce and supply chain management, and I was formally educated in economics and statistics via my first undergraduate degree.

 ## About Me
-- 💼 I am studying Computer Science at Oregon State University.
-- 🌱 I’m currently learning Go and Ruby on Rails.
+- 🌱 I’m currently learning Go.
 - 💬 Ask me about supply chain management.

 ## Skills